 Commodity price risk arises from fluctuations in future commodity prices and may have an effect on comprehensive income and future cash flows.
 To partially mitigate exposure to commodity price risk, the Co-operative uses commodity derivative financial instruments, such as swap contracts, to manage exposure to price volatility associated with the purchase of crude oil inputs and the sale of its refined products.
 The Co-operative is exposed to commodity price risk on its derivative financial instruments.
-The Co-operative determined that a 5% increase in the commodity prices would result in a loss on derivatives of \$1 in comprehensive income.
-A 5% decrease would have an equal but opposite impact.
+The sensitivity analyses are calculated with reference to period-end balances.
+For the purpose of the sensitivity analyses, the effect of a variation in a particular assumption on the fair value of the financial instrument was calculated independently of any change in another assumption.
+The Co-operative determined that a 10% increase in the price of West Texas Intermediate (WTI) and the sales of its refined products would result in a loss on derivatives of \$17 in comprehensive income.
+Based on the Cooperative's contract position at October 31, 2018, a 10% widening in the heavy crude differential would result in a \$18 loss.
+A 10% decrease on both sensitivities would have an equal but opposite effect.

-For the years ended October 31, 2017 and 2016 (in millions of Canadian dollars except as noted)
+For the years ended October 31, 2018 and 2017 (in millions of Canadian dollars except as noted)